Location: South Strip

 Of course it would be impossible to talk about Mandalay Bay without talking about what happened here in 2017.
 A gunman barricaded himself inside a suite on the 32nd floor and took aim at an outdoor concert happening across the street.
 By the time it was over 58 people were dead and more than 700 were injured, making it the worst mass shooting in American history to date.
 It can be debated whether or not the hotel could have done anything to stop it from happening but at this point the only question is whether or not the specter of that horrible tragedy would stop you from staying here.
 I can’t answer that for you but personally I think it would be a shame if it did.

 As with most Las Vegas hotels, rates have gotten more affordable since the recession began in 2008.
 What would once cost you easily $200 on the weekdays you can get for as low as half that, although around $150 is a more common average.
 Weekends are as low as $120 but $200 is probably closer to the norm.
 That’s not cheap but it’s a lot cheaper than it used to be.
-There is a $39.68 (including tax) resort fee that covers Internet, gym access, and a bunch of other stuff.
+There is a $39 (plus tax) resort fee that covers internet, gym access, and a bunch of other stuff.

 One other minor complaint that won’t apply to most people is the new layout of the parking garage, which creates epic traffic jams when people are trying to get out at peak times.